 The Rhino ferries and LST’s continued their sterling work until the quaysides were repaired.

-Although the Germans had make an excellent job of destroying the port they made a rather large error in leaving a significant quantity of steel beams, 1m deep and 22m long.
+Although the Germans had made an excellent job of destroying the port they made a rather large error in leaving a significant quantity of steel beams, 1m deep and 22m long.
 The engineers made extensive use of these to in repairing sea walls and berths.

 The first deep draught ship to offload at Cherbourg arrived on the 16th of July but this was by no means anywhere near the full capacity of the port and it would be several months before the port was being used at capacity.